- August 17, 2021

 Only by looking at the trades you missed can you look to solve this problem.
 Even if it was a one off mistake – log the missed trade even in your trade journal.

-By doing so, you can figure out why you missed a certain opportunity.
+By doing so, you can figure out why you missed a certain opportunity:

-- Tired and unfocused?
+- Were you tired and unfocused?

 - Distracted by other markets?